+When asking what kind of softball player are you, consider the start.
 When we begin this game many of us are completely unaware of where we will be in the game when we leave.
 Will we be playing in the National Pro Fastpitch league?
 Will we be coaching a local recreational team, will we maybe be playing at college or university?
 Will we be playing slo pitch or on a local team? or will we be totally done with the practices, tournaments and all out chaos of a busy schedule and many disappointments.
-The question is, what kind of softball player are you?
+How will we relate to our team?

 As we know, there are more options in softball now than there were even 15 years ago.
 However these options are not always at the forefront of our minds when we are rookies.
 Many enter this game as a youth, maybe even at 5 years old.
 Some female players begin in baseball and move to softball when they “age out” from the boys game.
 Some such as myself were introduced later in life by friends or coworkers.

 When I began, I had no idea that I would be attending College and the National Coaching Institute in a quest to become the most educated and knowledgeable coach that I could.
 I only knew that I found it very difficult to enter as an adult with unrealistic expectations on my game.
 Sure I eventually excelled and played well considering my history or lack of history in the game but found that coaching was my favorite position (next to outfield).

 I believe that new softball players need to first make sure that they are aware of their skill level and try not to expect too much from themselves.
 None of us start as professional softball players.
 If you are a parent with a young child who is entering the sport, it is critical that your child’s needs are first and foremost when planning future involvement.
 It is not uncommon for parents to sign their young players up for numerous clinics and camps without first asking the player if he/she really wants to attend the event.
 This can be the start of a path to burnout and take away from the love and desire to play.